-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Practicum and practical activities reports assessment 15.00% 115 00% Non-compulsory activity that can be retaken.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Practicum and practical activities reports assessment 15.00% 15.00% Non-compulsory activity that can be retaken.
 To be carried out before end of teaching period.
-Laboratory sessions 25.00% 125 00% Compulsory activity that can be retaken.
-To be carried out during lab sessions Assessment of active participation 10.00% 10.00% Non-compulsory activity that can be retaken.
-To be carried out during the theory/lab sessions by the continuous assesment students.
-Non-continuous evaluation students will be evaluated with an alternative system Final test 50.00% Compulsory activity that can be retaken (rescheduling).
-To be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
-Total: 100.00% 100.00%
+Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
+To be carried out during lab sessions Assessment of active participation 10.00% 10.00% Non-compulsory activity that can be retaken, to be carried out during the theory/lab sessions for the students of the continuous assessment.
+The students with non-continuous assessment will be evaluated of this activity through an alternative system in the final exam call (convocatoria ordinaria) Final test 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
+Total: 100.00% 100.00% passing of the subject, having the right (art.

-According to art.
-4 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
 12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).